tleppertbio/UCSC/mask_maple/README.md

 line 1 begins with '>' and is a header for the file<br/>
 line 2 begins with 'n' - the next two columns 1 and 4 indicate that there are 'n's from sequence 1 through to sequence 4.<br/>
-                   'n' and '-' data will have 3 columns of data, the original 'n' or '-' then in the second column, a start<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;'n' and '-' data will have 3 columns of data, the original 'n' or '-' then in the second column, a start<br/>
-		   sequence position and in the third column, the total number of n's from the start sequence.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;sequence position and in the third column, the total number of n's from the start sequence.<br/>
-		   In this case there are 4 'n's starting at sequence position 1 and ending at sequence position 4<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;In this case there are 4 'n's starting at sequence position 1 and ending at sequence position 4<br/>
 line 3 begins with 'A' and the sequence position is 8.<br/>
 line 4 begins with '-', like the 'n', there are two columns that follow.
 The column following the '-' is the start sequence<br/>
-                   position of the sequence that is '-' or missing.
+&nbsp;&nbsp;&nbsp;&nbsp;position of the sequence that is '-' or missing.
 The third column is the total number of '-'s from the<br/>
-		   start of the missing sequence 10 to the final position of the series, sequence position 11.<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;start of the missing sequence 10 to the final position of the series, sequence position 11.<br/>
 line 5 begins with 'G' and the sequence position is 14.<br/>
 line 6 begins with 'C' and the sequence position is 15.<br/>
 line 7 begins with 'T' and the sequence position is 35.<br/>